jibstack64/TheBoysPowerPack/README.md

 /scoreboard players set PlayerName tbpp_power 0
 ```

-You can manually set someone's ability manually by setting their `tbpp_power` value to the ID of the power.
+You can manually set someone's ability by setting their `tbpp_power` value to the ID of the power.

 ```
 /scoreboard players set PlayerName tbpp_power 4